istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 {{< image width="80%" link="./SecurityArchitectureWithL3Firewalls.svg" caption="Istio Security Architecture with Egress Gateway and L3 Firewall" >}}

-Now let's examine possible attacks and let me show you how the secure egress control in Istio prevents them.
+Now let's examine possible attacks and let me show you how secure egress control in Istio prevents them.

 ### Possible attacks and their prevention